go-acoustic/Connect/README.md

 Whichever hashing algorithm you choose, we recommend you repackage your application images and upload them to Connect Server.
 Detailed steps are available [here](https://developer.goacoustic.com/acoustic-exp-analytics/docs/capturing-and-uploading-images-with-the-image-tool)

 ## Troubleshooting
-If you are using Debug version of Tealeaf SDK. i.e. `pod 'AcousticConnectDebug'` , then you may edit your project's scheme in XCode and add environmental variable `EODebug`and set its value to 1; also add environmental variable `Connect_DEBUG` and set its value to 1.
+If you are using Debug version of Connect SDK. i.e. `pod 'AcousticConnectDebug'` , then you may edit your project's scheme in XCode and add environmental variable `EODebug`and set its value to 1; also add environmental variable `Connect_DEBUG` and set its value to 1.
 This will make the SDK to start writing debug logs to your xcode console window.
-If and when you want to report issues, the Tealeaf support engineers will ask you for these logs.
+If and when you want to report issues, the Connect support engineers will ask you for these logs.

 If you are getting an issue like using Cocoapods: